CLCStriders/striders/_posts/2010-07-07-The-Mid-Summer-Track-Open-07-July-2010.md

 Wilkie, Dare and Parker in Record Breaking Form at the POWS &#8211; 7th July 2010.

-Eight CLC Striders had a lot of fun at the POWS in the Midsummer Open Meeting and between them they managed to set four Club Records with Rich Dare setting a 400m record, John Parker a 400m and an 800m M35 Club Record and Jo Wilkie an 800m Women&#8217;s Club Record.
+Eight CLC Striders had a lot of fun at the POWS in the Midsummer Open Meeting and between them they managed to set four Club Records with Rich Dare setting a 400m record, John Parker a 400m and an 800m M35 Club Record and Jo Wilkie an 800m Women's Club Record.

 **<a name="Results"></a>Results<a name="Results"></a>**
 **Men 800m Race 1